-Japan is a must-see and the perfect trip for all!
-Popular destinations include Tokyo, Kyoto, Sapporo, Yokohama, Nagasaki, Osaka, Okinawa, Fukuoka and Niseko.
-Before you head off do a bit of research and learn the do’s and don’ts from various sources, read this to help you plan your trip!
+Japan is a must-see country and, for many travellers, a firm favourite as far as destinations go.
+Popular spots for the itinerary include Tokyo, Kyoto, Sapporo, Yokohama, Nagasaki, Osaka, Okinawa, Fukuoka and Niseko.
+Before you head off, it’s good to do a bit of research, and learn the do’s and don’ts about travelling in Japan from various sources.
+This guide should help you plan your trip!

 Population: 128 million